 - Bring Tupperware to store donuts in.
 Unless you are planning on devouring a dozen donuts in a few hours, bring something to keep your donuts fresh.
 If you do eat the dozen, no shame, we are proud.

-- Don’t plan on showering or doing anything else the rest of the day.
+- Don’t plan on showering or doing anything else for the rest of the day.
 You will be in a sugar-induced coma, but it was worth it!